Patrick Peyton: Death

-Peyton died peacefully on June 3, 1992, holding a rosary in a small room at the Little Sisters of the Poor Jeanne Jugan Residence in San Pedro, California.
+Peyton died on 3 June 1992, holding a rosary in a small room at the Little Sisters of the Poor Jeanne Jugan Residence in San Pedro, California.
 His remains were brought to the Holy Cross Cemetery on the grounds of Stonehill College in Easton, Massachusetts.

 Before Peyton died, he continued to work on what was to be the last major Rosary Rally.
-On December 8, 1992, at the Rizal Park in Manila, Philippines, Manila Archbishop Cardinal Jaime Sin led the celebrations for the Golden Jubilee Celebration of the Family Rosary Crusade; the Archbishop of Los Angeles, Cardinal Roger Mahony was sent as Papal Legate on behalf of Pope John Paul II.
+On 8 December 1992, at the Rizal Park in Manila, Philippines, Manila Archbishop Cardinal Jaime Sin led the celebrations for the Golden Jubilee Celebration of the Family Rosary Crusade; the Archbishop of Los Angeles, Cardinal Roger Mahony was sent as Papal Legate on behalf of Pope John Paul II.
 Among Filipino Catholics, Peyton is remembered for his Sunday televised shows, where he promoted the Rosary and Marian devotion along with his famous slogan.
 Peyton also encouraged many businesses to make and sell large amounts of Rosaries for distribution, which he gave freely to impoverished Filipinos living in the slums.

 Legacy

 Peyton's work continues today in his original ministries – Family Rosary, Family Theater, and Family Rosary International – and the Father Patrick Peyton Family Institute.

-On October 9, 2020, Family Theater Productions released a biographical film about Peyton.
-Father David Guffey is the national director of Family Theater Productions and a member of the Holy Cross religious institute that Peyton belonged to.
-Guffey is the executive producer of the film, entitled Pray: The Story of Patrick Peyton.
+On 9 October 2020, Family Theater Productions released a biographical film about Peyton, entitled Pray: The Story of Patrick Peyton.

 Sainthood cause

-Cardinal Seán Patrick O'Malley announced a formal declaration, opening the cause for sainthood of Father Peyton on June 1, 2001, a few days after receiving approval from the Vatican's Congregation for the Causes of the Saints.
-The declaration paved the way for the process of determining Peyton's holiness, and in the process earning the revered title of "Servant of God."
+Cardinal Seán Patrick O'Malley announced a formal declaration, opening the cause for beatification of Father Peyton on 1 June 2001, a few days after receiving approval from the Vatican's Congregation for the Causes of the Saints.
+The declaration paved the way for the process of determining Peyton's holiness, and he received title Servant of God at this time.

-The Positio was sent to the C.C.S. in 2015 for assessment, and theologians approved his cause on June 1, 2017.
-Pope Francis named him as Venerable on December 18, 2017.
+The Positio was sent to the C.C.S. in 2015 for assessment, and theologians approved his cause on 1 June 2017.
+Pope Francis named him as venerable on 18 December 2017.